Prep School Senior Management

 Sara has a degree in French and German from the University of Liverpool, and a post-graduate Certificate of Education and a Masters in Learning and Teaching from the University of Nottingham.
 She believes that “happiness and innovation lead to a vibrant and enjoyable teaching and learning atmosphere, which is vital for achievement amongst staff and pupils”.

 Sara is keen skier and a PADI advanced diver.
 She is married with two children, both of whom are in Pre-Prep.

 Deputy Head Pastoral, Humanities Teacher

-David was previously Director of Studies, Geography teacher and Boarding Housemaster at Fettes (‘Eton of the North’) Prep School in Edinburgh, Scotland.
+David was previously Director of Studies, geography teacher and Boarding Housemaster at Fettes Prep School in Edinburgh, Scotland (often touted as ‘Eton of the North’).
 He has been Activities Coordinator and sat on the Fettes Joint Consultative Committee with Governors and Senior School Head.
-David’s early career took him to Tanzania and Malaysia and he remains a Trustee of two East African charities.
+In his early career David lived in Tanzania and Malaysia, and he remains a Trustee of an East African charity.

 Charlie Rowe (British)

 Having previously held roles as Deputy Head, Head of History, English Teacher, Head of Pastoral Care, Head of Boarding and Head of Racquet Sports at some top private prep schools in the UK, Charlie took on a new challenge when he joined Rugby School Thailand in 2017 as our Head of Admissions.
 He rose to the challenge and successfully recruited pupils in excess of expectations – but the lure of school mastering proved too strong and Charlie is now Assistant Head, overseeing the activities programme and the arrival of new children, and Head of History.